Roger Salengro

-Roger Henri Charles Salengro (30 May 1890, in Lille – 18 November 1936, in Lille) was a French politician.
+Roger Henri Charles Salengro (30 May 1890 – 18 November 1936) was a French politician.
 He achieved fame as Minister of the Interior during the Popular Front government in 1936.
 He committed suicide a few months after taking office, after being hounded by a calumny campaign orchestrated by extreme right-wing newspapers.

 Early years

 In 1909, Salengro enrolled at the University of Lille to study literature.
 The same year, he joined the French Section of the Workers' International, a socialist party, and founded a left-wing students' organisation.

 In 1914, he signed up to join the French military for the First World War, despite having spoken out as a pacifist in previous years.
 Captured by the Germans on 7 October 1915, he became a prisoner of war.
 He refused to work in a German factory, and was incarcerated.
 His treatment was harsh; he weighed only 42 kg when he was freed after the war.

 In 1918, he became a journalist, and resumed his involvement in politics.
 In 1919, he was elected municipal councillor in Lille, and general councillor of the Lille-Sud-Ouest canton.

 In 1925, Salengro was elected mayor of Lille.
 He was re-elected in 1929 and in 1935.
 In 1928, he was elected Member of Parliament, then re-elected in 1932 and in 1936.